samugit83/AutoCodeAgent2.0/README.md

 - *"Please visit Booking.com and search for a Hotel in Milan that is available from June 1st to June 10th.
 Extract the name and price of the first hotel in the result.
 Then save it on simple rag database, send an email to (your_email) with the hotel's name and price."*

+- *"Calculate the area of the triangle formed by Paris, Moscow, and Rome in square kilometers, and send me an email at samuele.giampieri1@gmail.com with the coordinates of the cities and the calculated area."*

 AutoCodeAgent 2.0 introduces RAG (Retrieval-Augmented Generation) capabilities, empowering the system with multi RAG techniques, each having its own ingestion and retrieval tools.
 The system uses many persistent Database integrated in Docker, like Vector ChromaDB, Graph Neo4j, and Others.